 But over time, the lure of being able to add a gorgeous sparkle to my embroidery designs encouraged me to give them a try.
 The outcome was awesome!

 The going wasn’t easy at first, but once I learned some basic metallic thread embroidery tips, it became effortless to add shine to my designs.

-If you’re frustrated with metallic threads, I’ve written this in-depth tutorial to give you tips for how to embroider with metallic thread successfully every time!
-Don’t you love my “Sparkle Wherever You Go” towel below?
-Just think of the possibilities!
+If you, too, are frustrated with metallic threads, this in-depth tutorial will teach you how to embroider with metallic thread successfully every time.

 How Metallic Threads are Made

 Let’s start by talking about how metallic embroidery threads are made so you can then understand why they can cause so many issues.

 Above, I pulled one apart to show you the two layers!
 As you can see, metallic threads are made with a layer of metal foil wrapped around a sturdy nylon or polyester inner thread core.